-- An enrolled student who is normally appointed to a GA position may receive a release from their GA duties due to a documented family care or medical event but continue to make academic progress (if feasible given their situation) and maintain their tuition waiver and health insurance. - Documented qualifying events may include a GA's own medical event, birth or adoption of a child, or acute need to provide care to a family member experiencing a medical event. - When a graduate assistant experiences a qualifying event, academic units and supervisors are encouraged to assign modified GA duties to allow the student to continue their enrollment and GA work if possible.
-If the student is unable to continue GA duties but wishes to continue academic progress, the Graduate College (with the involvement of HR in the event of the student's own medical or childbirth event) will review requests for release from GA duties. - During an approved GA release, the student will not receive a stipend but will continue to hold a tuition waiver and GA health insurance and will be considered full time by the Graduate College if enrolled in at least 5 credit hours for any fall or spring semester impacted by the release.
+An enrolled student who is appointed to a qualified graduate assistant position may receive a release from their GA duties due to a documented family care or medical event but continue to make academic progress (if feasible, given their situation) and maintain their tuition waiver and health insurance.

+- When a GA experiences a qualifying event, academic units, and supervisors are encouraged to assign modified GA duties to allow the student to continue their enrollment and GA work if possible.
+If the student is unable to continue GA duties but wishes to continue academic progress, a request for release from GA duties can be made to the Graduate College. - During an approved GA release, the student will not receive a stipend but will continue to benefit from a tuition waiver and student health insurance.
+The Graduate College will consider the student full-time if the student enrolls in at least 5 credit hours for any fall or spring semester affected by the release.
 Summer enrollment is not required. - The initial release term will be for a maximum of one semester.
-Requests to continue the release for up to one additional semester will be reviewed with appropriate documentation. - The academic unit or supervisor may use the unspent stipend funds to compensate someone else to perform the GA's duties during the leave as appropriate.
+Requests to continue the release for up to one additional semester can be made to the Graduate College and should be accompanied by appropriate supporting documentation for the continuation of the release. - The academic unit or supervisor may use the unspent stipend funds to compensate someone else to perform the GA's duties during the leave, as appropriate.